 - At a fixed interval (1 hour) it will perform a login to the controller in order to keep the authentication cookie accurate.

-- Now listed within Hubitat Package Manager (HPM).
+- Listed within Hubitat Package Manager (HPM).

 Major Feature(s) Missing: